the7threvival/Kaggle_Winner/readme.md

 https://www.kaggle.com/c/humpback-whale-identification/data
 (The second one should be more complete)

-To efficiently do this, you need to create a Kaggle account and be registered with this competition.
-You need to click the late submission button and follow the steps outlined.
-Then, you can use the kaggle module to download the datasets directly to your directory through the command line using the following lines:
+To efficiently do this, install the official kaggle command line tool:
 ```
 pip install kaggle (or with conda install -c conda-forge kaggle)
 ```
-For this next step you should hvae a Kaggle account already created.
+For this next step you should have a Kaggle account already created.
-Then follow the "API credentials" <a href="https://github.com/Kaggle/kaggle-api">guidelines</a> for kaggle to be able to automatically verify your identity.
+Then **follow** the "API credentials" <a href="https://github.com/Kaggle/kaggle-api">guidelines</a> for kaggle to be able to automatically verify your identity.

+You then need to register with this competition.
+You need to click the late submission button and follow the steps outlined.
+Then, you can use the kaggle module to download the datasets directly to your directory through the command line using the following lines:
 ```
 kaggle competitions files humpback-whale-identification
 kaggle competitions download humpback-whale-identification -f train.zip